Therapy For Infidelity

 Couples counseling

-A couples counselor might ask about the affair's circumstances and help the couple develop strategies for rebuilding trust and avoiding future affairs.
-Therapy might also aim to uncover existing relationship problems or unresolved issues.
+A couple's counselor or therapist might ask about the affair's circumstances and help the couple develop strategies for rebuilding trust and avoiding future affairs.
+Therapy and marriage counseling might also aim to uncover existing relationship problems or unresolved issues.
 Techniques used in couples counseling may include role-playing, communication analysis, or exercises designed to strengthen the trust and communication between parties.
 However, couples' counseling can often require a commitment from both parties and an active attempt to make a change.
+It's important to be honest about your emotions when speaking with therapists.
+This will help therapists to accurately assess the situation and give effective advice.

 Individual counseling with a therapist